markmichon/react-webpack-preloading-demo/readme.md

 Code splitting is a great feature of modern bundlers, but sometimes you don't want all the bundles loading in the background.

+Demo includes functionality for on-demand loading of page modules, via click or hover.

 _note_: This is meant to act as a conceptual demo, and for brevity is not optimized for production applications.

 ## Setup